-In this part of the series, I’ll focus on how to clean up your diet and how to read a label.
+In this part of the Change Your Diet, Change Your Child – Autism Spectrum Disorder Series, I’ll focus on how to clean up your diet and how to read a label.
 It’s important to not get overwhelmed early on or you may give up on the gluten-free, casein-free diet.
 I recommend that if you have a hard time making major changes that you ease into this diet by first cleaning up what you are already eating, then move into removing more items.
 Reading labels will definitely help you to improve your diet and make you more aware of what you are actually eating.

 First, begin by taking a look in your pantry and refrigerator/freezer.
 Look for items with colors and fake sugars, the items that have a long list of ingredients you can’t even pronounce, and remove these.
 (You might consider donating these items to a local food bank.)
 Next, begin transitioning yourself away from dairy products by purchasing milk alternatives (i.e., soy milk, coconut milk, or almond milk), cheese alternatives, and yogurt alternatives (So Delicious coconut milk yogurt is quite amazing, very much like the real thing).
 Then, stop purchasing “regular” bread that contains gluten.
-Find recipes (like here in the Gluten-Free area of this website or at EatGFCF) to bake your own treats like cookies, muffins, and breads, or consider purchasing some of the prepackaged items.
+Find recipes to bake your own treats like cookies, muffins, and breads, or consider purchasing some of the prepackaged items.
 Lastly, it’s important to get to know the “Dirty Dozen and the Clean Fifteen” lists of pesticide-treated foods.
 You really don’t need to buy everything organic, but there are 12 items you always want to buy organic if humanly possible.

 Learning to read labels is going to be very important in this process.
 At first, it takes awhile to learn the names of what ingredients you need to avoid, but you will get faster at it!
 I haven’t had to refer to my “cheat sheet” in quite awhile because I’ve trained my ingredient “radar” to know what things to look for on a label.
 Here are some good resources for lists of ingredients: